17 Jul Victim Support urges Terror Attack Survivors to access professional counselling services

-With the distribution of $13.2 million in donations to the survivors of the Christchurch mosque attacks completed in June, Victim Support is working with the Canterbury District Health Board (DHB), local General Practice teams, and local counselling agencies to ensure those affected have access to the counselling they need.
+With the distribution of $13.2 million in donations to the survivors of the Christchurch terror attacks completed in June, Victim Support is working with the Canterbury District Health Board (DHB), local General Practice teams, and local counselling agencies to ensure those affected have access to the counselling they need.

 Victim Support General Manager for Service Delivery, Karen McLeay, says Victim Support has already referred 106 people to professional counselling services for extended support.

 “The severe impacts of both physical and mental trauma come into plain sight in the first year but can be felt for many years.